Rural-Urban gradient

 The Rural-Urban gradient is a gradient that is used to describe how Anthropocene effects affect their surroundings and how they compare to areas less affected by Anthropocene effects.
 Effects such as but, not limited to disturbance, change in biota, pollution, and landscape modification.
 Mainly used in the context of ecosystem services, it has also been used to describe biodiversity along the gradient, as well as behavioral change.

 Research

 Individual research on the topic is often done by taking multiple samples along a transect from a city center and working outwards.
 At first, research mainly focused on characteristics involved in land cover structures, the biota of the rural-urban areas and socio-economic structures.
 However, nowadays research also focuses on many ecosystem services, as well as on biodiversity and evolution.

 Ecosystem services

 In ecosystem services, rural-urban gradients have shown Anthropocene effects affect their surroundings in multiple ways.
 For example, research has shown that energy consumption increases with increases population and industrialization.
-However, it must be noted that, as of now, there is no clear pattern on how ecosystem services are affected by the rural-urban gradient, as it still differs widely between different cities and is dependent on other factors.
+As of now, there is no clear pattern on how ecosystem services are affected by the rural-urban gradient, as it still differs widely between different cities and is dependent on other factors.